Years ago, a customer voiced a concern about the curbless shower I built for them and the issue was perplexing.

 I had never heard this term before let alone knew what it was.

-But they explained to me that moisture was able to travel underneath the shower glass and outside the shower because there was no capillary break installed.
+So, they explained to me that moisture was able to travel underneath the shower glass and outside the shower because there was no capillary break installed.

 Now, there is no mention of a capillary break in any instructions or industry standards related to how to build a curbless shower.
 But this sounded to me like it would solve the problem.
 So I tried it.